ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ## Further Reading

 The Motherduck team has a [blog post](https://motherduck.com/blog/geospatial-for-beginner-duckdb-spatial-motherduck/) covering the history of GIS software alongside more examples of using DuckDB for geospatial analysis.

-[^1]: The [2024 TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) were released on September 25, 2024.
-[^2]: DuckDB comes with both [core extensions](https://duckdb.org/docs/current/core_extensions/overview#default-extensions) and [community extensions](https://duckdb.org/community_extensions/list_of_extensions).
-These extensions add functionality that isn't part of the core DuckDB program.
-[^3]: In fact, the CDE maps aren't easy to navigate at all.
-Some of them allow to download the source data, others don't.
-I'm not sure why.
-[^4]: DuckDB isn't really setup for statistical work.
-This is more of an example than a real analysis.
-You can still use this dataset in R (for example) using the [DuckDB R package](https://duckdb.org/docs/current/clients/r).